-Abstract- The effectiveness of a literary text is firstly determined by its language and how it succeeds in conveying the author's message to his readers about the socio-cultural background of a given society in an imaginative way through the use of many narrative techniques.
-In fact, some writers tend even to employ different languages or varieties at both artistic and technical levels in order to provide realism.
-Thus, the main purpose of the current research paper is to explore language diversity and its effects on the literary text.
-In this regard, an investigation of Wasini Al Araj's "The Disaster of the Seventh Night after the Thousand" was made, when a thorough examination was held with the help of some approaches in sociolinguistics and literature.
-To this end, the findings revealed that Al Araj succeeded in bringing different languages and varieties within the novel.
-Stated differently, it was found that the use of linguistic diversity provides both historical and social accuracy and realises realism through the introduction of myths and oral tales.
+The effectiveness of a literary text is firstly determined by its language and how it succeeds in conveying the author?s message to his readers about the socio-cultural background of a given society in an imaginative way through the use of many narrative techniques.
+In fact, some writers tend even to employ different languages or varieties at both artistic and technical 11 levels in order to provide realism.
+Thus, the main purpose of the current research paper is to 12 explore language diversity and its effects on the literary text.
+In this regard, an investigation 13 of Wasini Al Araj?s?
+The Disaster of the Seventh Night after the Thousand? was made, when 14 a thorough examination was held with the help of some approaches in sociolinguistics and 15 literature.
+To this end, the findings revealed that Al Araj succeeded in bringing different 16 languages and varieties within the novel.
+Stated differently, it was found that the use of 17 linguistic diversity provides both historical and social accuracy and realises realism through 18 the introduction of myths and oral tales.
+19 anguage has taken a paramount position as a means of daily communication between human beings.
+It has also been recognised as an essential medium of literary traditions.
+Henceforth, it is of eminent importance to state that language is the first tool that defines the bases of the literary text.
+This means that the ideas and events of a given story are formed through a good literary discourse.
+In another way, language represents and reflects the traditions of a given society and makes it real, although it is represented in a fictional work.

-Keywords: language use, linguistic diversity, realism, society, the disaster of the seventh night after the thousand.
+Index terms- language use, linguistic diversity, realism, society, the disaster of the seventh night after the thousand.